marco-vrinssen/BentoCommands/README.md

 - `/f`: Clears and stops the filtering.

 #### Broadcasting
-- `/bc MESSAGE`: Broadcasts the MESSAGE across a default channel.
+- `/bc MESSAGE`: Broadcasts the MESSAGE across all joined channels.
 - `/bc N1-N2 MESSAGE`: Broadcasts the MESSAGE across all specified channels, where N1 and N2 are indicating the inclusive range of channels to be targeted.

 #### Multi-Whispering